Attention as Conditioning: What Classical Learning Theory Predicts About Linear Transformers: Mathematical Analysis

 \begin{theorem}[Associative Memory Capacity] The number of associations $n$ that can be reliably stored and retrieved from $\mathbf{S} \in \mathbb{R}^{d_k \times d_v}$ is limited by the dimension of the CS representations $d_k$.
 The number of associations that can be reliably retrieved is bounded by: \begin{enumerate} \item \textbf{Average case:} $n < 1 + \frac{d_k}{\gamma}$ where $\gamma$ is the required signal-to-noise ratio \item \textbf{Worst case (high probability):} $n < \sqrt{\epsilon \delta d_k}$ where $\epsilon$ is the failure probability and $\delta$ is the noise threshold \end{enumerate} See Appendix~\ref{app:proof1} for detailed proof. \end{theorem}

 This capacity limitation has profound implications: as context length increases, earlier associations become progressively harder to retrieve due to interference from newer associations.
 While increasing head dimensions improves capacity~\citep{sunRetentiveNetworkSuccessor2023}, the fundamental constraint remains.
 Eventually, the memory becomes saturated and retrieval quality degrades.
+This raises an important question: rather than storing all associations equally, could selective forgetting improve performance?
+Biological memory systems actively forget older information to make room for new associations, and we explore this principle through dynamic strength factors, as detailed in Appendix~\ref{app:dynamic_strength}.